 Our five favourite things about Selous

 The Selous Game Reserve in southern Tanzania is quite unlike its more famous counterparts in the north – you won’t find the vast open savannah of the Serengeti here, nor the colourful red shukas of the Maasai in the foothills of Ngorongoro.
 The Selous has plenty of its own charms, though, as the more intrepid travellers who have ventured here will attest to.
-It’s home to our latest safari camp Roho ya Selous, opening in August 2017, and as an introduction we thought we’d highlight five of our favourite things about this beautiful reserve…
+It’s home to our Roho ya Selous, which opened in August 2017, and if you needed more convincing as to why you should visit, here are five good reasons.

 Wild dogs and more